Miner's Lettuce (Claytonia perfoliata)

 Blackberry Leaf (here, Rubus armeniacus or Himalayan blackberry)

 This hardy, invasive plant can likely be found in a neighborhood near you.
 In the late summer it offers us delicious deep purple berries full of antioxidants anthocyanin, catechins and flavonols, in addition to vitamin C and K, and soluble fiber.
 However, the young blackberry leaves found in the spring have been found to have even higher amounts of antioxidants than the berries!
 Blackberry leaves are high in anti-oxidative and anti-inflammatory anthocyanins, quercetin, and kaempherol, and can be made into a tea.
-Such a tea has also been found to have blood sugar lowering affect.
+Such a tea has also been found to lower blood sugar.

 Wild Radish (Raphanus raphanistrum)